fleet-sdk/docs/docs/guide/getting-started.md

 ## Step.
 1: Install

-Add Fleet SDK as dependency for the project.
+Add Fleet SDK as a dependency for the project.

 ```bash
 npm install @fleet-sdk/core